F4uzan/HgLauncher/README.md

 ### How can I contribute?

+#### Translations

+HgLauncher can be translated through [Weblate](https://hosted.weblate.org/engage/hglauncher/) or by directly making a PR with your translated strings.
+You are free to choose either route, but Weblate is recommended to ease your workflow.

+#### Reporting Bugs & Requesting Features

+Both bug reporting and feature requests can be made through the [Issue Tracker](https://github.com/F4uzan/HgLauncher/issues).
+Please be concise with your reports!

+#### Everything Else

-* Send me a pull request
+* Send a pull request
-* Let me review the changes (but I mostly just let it go through)
+* Wait until your changes are reviewed
 * Enjoy your life and move on!

 ### Licence